-This style of influence can often be effective when there is hierarchal power—people are going to be influenced by you just because of who you are and what you say.
+This style of influence can often be effective when there is hierarchal power—people will be influenced by you just because of who you are and what you say.

-An assertive influencing style can help you make meaningful networks by establishing you as someone who is an expert and is well respected.
-People who are going to be influenced by an assertive influencing style are going to look up to you and want to network with you.
+An assertive influencing style can help you make meaningful networks by establishing you as an expert and well-respected.
+People with an assertive influencing style will look up to you and want to network with you.

 If there’s not one right way or a bit of conflict, negotiating can allow you to influence someone to agree with you by giving and taking where necessary.
 When negotiating, people can feel like their needs are met.